xpersonas/laravel-styleguide/README.md

 ## Installation

+This package comes with 3 models: basic settings, colors, and patterns.
+Run the following

 ```
 composer require xpersonas/styleguide
 php artisan vendor:publish --tag=xpersonas-styleguide
 php artisan migrate
 ```

-### Component
+## Usage

-The styleguide provides a component that can be dropped in any template.
-This allows you to drop it in a page where your styles will be applied.
+The styleguide provides a Laravel component that can be dropped in any of your templates.
+This allows you to drop it in a page where your styles will be applied to all the elements contained within the styleguide.

+Add this to your template:
 ```
 <x-styleguide-styleguide />
 ```

-### Stylesheets
+## Stylesheets

-The styleguide comes with a limited stylesheet for layout.
-Include this only on your styleguide page.
+The styleguide comes with a limited stylesheet for layout purposes.
+Include this only on your styleguide page if needed.

 ```
 <link href="{{ asset('css/vendor/xpersonas/styleguide.css') }}" rel="stylesheet" type="text/css" />